smith-tinkerlab/repytah/CONTRIBUTING.md

 # Contributing code

-This project is a community effort, and everyone is welcome to contribute.
+This project is the result of a community effort and all people are welcome to contribute.

 ## How to contribute